 Can you believe this year is almost over?
 The Holidays are right around the corner, I hope your bank account is prepared!
 Last year the average person spent a little over $800 during the holiday season.
 Since your paycheck doesn't increase proportionately to your holiday funds, it's best to set a budget.
-Budget is not a fun word, in fact they are often the exact opposite of fun.
+Budget is not a fun word, in fact, they are often the exact opposite of fun.
 But you know what is worse than setting a budget?
 Accruing a bunch of debt.
 We've put together a few tips to help you set your budget and stick to it.
-This will insure you can enjoy the holidays a little more stress free.
+This will ensure you can enjoy the holidays a little more stress-free.

 Related: 3 Leading Cash Back Credit Cards

 Most people know roughly how much money they plan on spending, but very few put it on paper.
 Writing out your budget is a great way to make sure you don’t miss any small expenses because we all know small items can add up quick!
 Also, make multiple copies of your budget, keep one at work, one in your purse and one on the fridge.
 This will help you to keep your budget top of mind.
 And when your co-workers want to take an impromptu coffee break, you’ll know if you can afford that latte.
 Here are a few of our favorite free budget printables to help keep you on track.

 When creating your budget break it out into categories for gifts, décor, parties, food, travel, etc. By breaking your budget out into categories it will help you prioritize what you need to spend money on and what you can skip.
 For example, if your budget is already tight, maybe you don’t need that new dress for the holiday party, maybe your best friend has one you can borrow, hey it’s new to you!

 3. Set a spending limit for each category